Creating a Web Messenger

-Click Next to save your bot.
+- Click Next to save your bot.

-- The final step allows you to test the messenger (you'll see a test widget in the bottom right corner of the screen), and to copy and paste code to display a simple web-only widget.
+- The final step allows you to test the messenger (you'll see a test widget in the bottom right corner of the screen), and to copy and paste code to display on your website.

 - Click Done to finish.

 Installing the Web Messenger

-The web messenger can be installed on your website, landing page or web app via our widget.
-The final step when creating/editing your web messenger will give you some pre-configured widget code to display a widget that opens the web messenger directly.
+The web messenger can be installed on your website, landing page or web app.
+The final step when creating/editing your web messenger will give you some code to display a control that opens the web messenger.

 You should paste this code just before the closing </body> tag on your web page.
 The web messenger is designed not to slow down your page.